 Put Inclusivity in Action

-Alliant International University is committed to diversity and inclusion, offering award-winning educational programs from critically acclaimed faculty and staff.
+Alliant International University is committed to diversity and inclusion, offering award-winning educational and organizational psychology graduate programs from critically acclaimed faculty and staff.
 If you want an educational experience that matches your values, consider Alliant.